marcelstoer/docker-nodemcu-build/README.md

   They just need a ready-made firmware.
 I created a [cloud build service](http://frightanic.com/nodemcu-custom-build/index.php) with a nice UI and configuration options for them.

-- Occasional NodeMCU hackers
+- Occasional NodeMCU firmware hackers

-  They don't need full control over the complete tool chain and also don't want to setup a Linux VM (if they're not on Linux anyway). **This image is _exactly_ for them!**
+  They don't need full control over the complete tool chain and don't want to setup a Linux VM with the build environment. **This image is _exactly_ for them!**

 - NodeMCU firmware developers

-  They commit or contribute to the project on GitHub and need their own full fledged [build environment with the complete tool chain](http://www.esp8266.com/wiki/doku.php?id=toolchain#how_to_setup_a_vm_to_host_your_toolchain). _They might also find this Docker image useful._
+  They commit or contribute to the project on GitHub and need their own full fledged [build environment with the complete tool chain](http://www.esp8266.com/wiki/doku.php?id=toolchain#how_to_setup_a_vm_to_host_your_toolchain). _They still might find this Docker image useful._

 ## Usage
 ### Install Docker